SasaOstojic/eShop/README.md

 # How to start this application:
 1. Clone project
-2. Npm install
+2. npm install
-3. Npm start
+3. npm run start:frontend